-It is noted that Maine law, 38 M.R.S., Section 413, Waste discharge licenses, and Department rule Regulations Concerning the Use of Aquatic Pesticides 06-096 C.M.R.
+It is noted that 38 M.R.S. ch.
+3 §413, and Department rule Regulations Concerning the Use of Aquatic Pesticides 06-096 C.M.R.
 Chapter 514, already provide the Department with the authority to regulate such discharges.
 Therefore, this GP is being issued pursuant to the MEPDES permit and WDL program and Maine's delegated permit authority.